VertigoOne1/securia/README.md

 ## DONE

+- busy with a basic user management ui - done
 - fixed bug with recorder_uuid and bulletproofed the db create on new
 - revamped the authentication for all services, and added ACL checks for get services as well to have a role of at least guest for GET, all other CRUD needs at least user, and user manipulation needs your user to be above any other user - done
 - cleaned up logger code and fixed scheduler code as well - done